GlenDC/glendc.com/_includes/resume-experience.md

 #### Other Experience

-> Since January 2014 I'm also active as an open source contributor in a variaty of projects and available as an online C++ consultant.
+Since January 2014 I'm active as an open source contributor in a variaty of projects and available as an online C++ consultant.

-_Check out [http://glendc.com/portfolio/](http://glendc.com/portfolio/) to see some of my projects._
+Check out [http://glendc.com/portfolio/](http://glendc.com/portfolio/) to see some of my projects.